 The UN Convention on the Law of the Sea was adopted in 1982, after nearly 10 years of negotiation.
-It could scarcely have been better from the standpoint of New Zealand and its Pacific Island neighbours.
+Its terms could scarcely have been better from the standpoint of New Zealand and its Pacific Island neighbours.

 The Exclusive Economic Zone

-Islands were entitled to the same maritime spaces as other land territory.
-So, in New Zealand’s case, the convention justified using the small islands to the north, east and south of the three main islands as base points for an Exclusive Economic Zone (EEZ).
-As a result New Zealand’s EEZ is 4 million square kilometres – the fourth largest in the world.
+Islands were entitled to the same maritime spaces as larger land areas.
+In New Zealand’s case, the convention justified using the small islands to the north, east and south of the three main islands as base points for an Exclusive Economic Zone (EEZ).
+As a result, New Zealand’s EEZ covers 4 million square kilometres – the fourth largest in the world.

-New Zealand, supported by the independent Pacific states, also obtained the right for the Cook Islands and Niue (self-governing, but in free association with New Zealand) to sign the convention in their own right.
+New Zealand, supported by the independent Pacific states, also obtained the right for the Cook Islands and Niue (which are self-governing, but in free association with New Zealand) to sign the convention in their own right.
 This enabled them to accept directly the convention’s benefits and obligations.

 With rights over the resources of its continental shelf even beyond 200 nautical miles, New Zealand claimed a further 1.9 million square kilometres of seabed resources.